Community Standards Code Policy

 ARTICLE II: COMMUNITY STANDARDS CODE AUTHORITY

-- The DCS shall determine the composition of Community Standards Boards and determine which Community Standards Board shall be authorized to hear each matter.
+- The Dean of Students shall determine the composition of Community Standards Boards and determine which Community Standards Board shall be authorized to hear each matter.
 The Dean of Students shall determine the composition of any Appellate Boards and which Appellate Board shall be authorized to hear each matter.

-- The DCS in partnership with the Title IX Coordinator shall develop policies for the administration of the student conduct system and procedural rules for the conduct of Community Standards Board Hearings that are consistent with provisions of the Community Standards Code.
+- The Dean of Students in partnership with the Title IX Coordinator shall develop policies for the administration of the student conduct system and procedural rules for the conduct of Community Standards Board Hearings that are consistent with provisions of the Community Standards Code.

-- Decisions made by a Community Standards Board and/or DCS shall be final, pending the normal appeal process.
+- Decisions made by a Community Standards Board and/or Dean of Students shall be final, pending the normal appeal process.

 ARTICLE III: PROSCRIBED CONDUCT

 A. Jurisdiction of the University Community Standards Code

 Jurisdiction shall apply to conduct that occurs on University premises, at University sponsored activities, and to off-campus conduct that adversely affects the University Community and/or the pursuit of its objectives.